SoftUni-Internal/interactive-content/EN/06-Applications-Routing/02-Navigation-for-SPA.md

 If not, we assign the hash to the **URL** variable.

-After, we set a **timeout** to 200ms, at which the function to be called.
+After that, we set a **timeout** to 200ms, at which the function to be called.

 [/slide]

 [slide hideTitle]

-# Push Based Routing
+# Push-Based Routing

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/07.JS-Applications-Routing/En/JS-apps-routing-19-Push-based-routing-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]